-- The OT will help you choose the right grab bars for your toilet, and your tub or shower.
+- Faucets - > Towel racks - The OT will help you choose the right grab bars for your toilet and your tub or shower.
 A grab bar: - > must be installed into wall studs.
-If this is not possible, contact a medical supplier for suggestions. - > should have a rough surface.
-This is so you have a better grip when wet. - > should not be thicker than 11⁄2 inches (4 cm).
-This is so you can have a proper grip. - > must leave enough space between the bar and the wall to avoid possible accidents (like scraped knuckles). - > must be at a height and a position that is comfortable for you.
-The best place for a grab bar is between your waist and shoulder height. - You can buy grab bars from medical supply stores or hardware stores.
+If it is not possible to install the grab bar into wall studs, contact a medical supplier for suggestions. - > should have a rough surface.
+This is so you have a better grip when wet. - > should not be thicker than 1 1⁄2 inches (4 cm).
+This is so you can have a proper grip. - must leave enough space between the bar and the wall to avoid possible accidents (like scraped knuckles). - must be at a height and position that is comfortable for you.
+The best place for a grab bar is between your waist and shoulder height.

+You can buy grab bars from medical supply stores or hardware stores.
 Often, medical supply stores will install grab bars for an extra cost.
-Check the Yellow Pages[TM] or search online for stores in your area.
+Check the Yellow PagesTM or search online for stores in your area.